-- Supported as of release 3.3.0. - Specify a LUA binding script file.
-For example: execute\lua\script=my\script.lua - Script output will be recorded to a log file --<BASENAME\OF\SCRIPT>.<SERIAL\NUMBER>.log.
+- Additional configuration keys set via the config.txt file will be applied after performing the configuration restore operation. - This option CANNOT be used with the option "bulk_config_restore." - If a firmware upgrade will be performed at the same time, you must generate the full configuration backup file based on the NEW firmware version instead of the current firmware version. - execute_lua_script - Supported as of release 3.3.0. - Specify a LUA binding script file.
+For example: execute_lua_script=my_script.lua - Script output will be recorded to a log file --<BASENAME_OF_SCRIPT>.<SERIAL_NUMBER>.log.
 Note this log file's size is limited on dhcp/tftp. - A dhcp/tftp-located script has a timeout of 60 seconds.
 After that duration the script will be removed. - If you unplug the USB drive while the LUA script is still running, the script will be removed. - An exit handler can be used but the execution time is limited to three seconds.
 Note that this is not implemented on dhcp/tftp yet. - This feature can be used to manage LuaService, such as upload, start, get output, and so on.